A robust and adaptive GenEO-type domain decomposition preconditioner for $\mathbf{H}(\mathbf{curl})$ problems in

 For a third test configuration, we add various holes that extend across the domain.
 Four square holes extend along the whole length of the beam; see \Cref{fig:holes} (right).
 Further, two square holes perpendicularly cross each subdomain, from one lateral side to the opposite side, and also connect to two of the four holes along the length; see \Cref{fig:holes} (left).
 Since we perform a weak scalability test, the number of holes increases with the number of subdomains $N$.
-Homogeneous Dirichlet boundary conditions $\mathbf{E} \times \mathbf{n} = \mathbf{0}$ are enforced on the six faces of the beam, and Neumann boundary conditions are imposed on the boundaries created by the holes.
-Results are gathered in \Cref{tab_3}.
+Homogeneous Dirichlet boundary conditions $\mathbf{E} \times \mathbf{n} = \mathbf{0}$ are enforced on the whole boundary of the domain.
+Results are gathered in \Cref{tab:beam_holes_both} (top).